insurance Crossword Puzzles

 Down

-- is the systemic process of managing risk to achieve your objectives
+- systemic process of managing risk to achieve your objectives

 Across

-- risk that cannot be controlled to minimize the chance of harm
+- when conditions can be controlled to minimize harm

 - the systemic process of managing risk to achieve your objectives